 Boat rack allocations

-To ensure smooth process, members should give a minimum of 4 week notice of any requirements, using the new rack allocation request form either from this website or from a coach.
+To ensure smooth process, members should give a minimum of 4 week notice of any requirements.